Financial Aid Refunds (Delivered Through Higher One, Inc.)

 - you may receive a Higher One paper check.

-If you are a newly matriculated student who has applied for financial aid, you will receive a card in the mail from Higher One (look for the green envelope) and you must use the information on your card to register your choice of refund method at www.escchoicecard.com.
+If you are a newly matriculated student who has applied for financial aid, you will receive a card in the mail from Higher One (look for the green envelope) after you register for studies.
+You must use the information on your card to register your choice of refund method at www.escchoicecard.com.
 You must have a U.S. address on file in order to receive a card.
 If you choose to open a Higher One account, the card will serve as your debit card.
 If you select another refund method, the card will only serve to register your choice and assist you when making inquiries with Higher One.
 You may change your refund choice as often as you wish.

 The college has partnered with Higher One, Inc. so that we are able to offer more refund choices to our students, but it is important to remember that you do not have to open a Higher One account to receive your refund.
 You may select one of the other two options.

 In every case, regardless of the reason, if you receive a refund from financial aid that you are not eligible for, the funds must be returned.

 We cannot issue a refund until your financial aid funds have actually arrived.
-With the exception of summer terms, this is usually six weeks into the term for those students whose financial aid (including completing a Master Promissory Note for Direct Loans) was in place at the start of the term.
+With the exception of summer terms, this is usually six weeks into the term for students whose financial aid (including a Master Promissory Note for Direct Loans) was in place at the start of the term.
 If your aid is not in place by the term start, your refund will be delayed.
 For more information: